shivannis/xandr-docs-public/xandr-docs/articles/monetize/options-for-defining-video-auction-settings.md

 ---
 title: Options for Defining Video Auction Settings
-description: The article outlines factors for successful video auctions on a placement, transitted in HTTP headers, or included in the bid request parameters through query parameters. ms.date: 10/28/2023
+description: The article outlines the key factors for successful video auctions on a placement, transitted in HTTP headers or bid request parameters via query parameters. ms.date: 10/28/2023
 ---